General Terms and Conditions

 • 2-3 changes of sports socks

-• casual short and long trousers
+• casual short and long pants

 • personal hygiene items* and towels

-• battery-powered torch*
+• battery-powered flashlight*

 • sunglasses